Kodak PixPro AZ425 Review 2026: 42x Zoom Bridge Camera

 • Burst mode is limited, making it hard to capture fast action or fleeting moments.

-• 720p video and digital-only stabilization lag behind modern phone cameras in both resolution and smoothness.
+• 1080p video and basic stabilization still lag behind modern phone cameras in smoothness, dynamic range, and convenience.

-As a best cheap zoom camera, the AZ425 is a focused tool.
-It is not meant to replace a phone for everyday shooting, but rather to complement it for situations where reach and handling matter most.
+As a cheap zoom camera, the AZ425 is a focused tool.
+It is not meant to replace your phone for everyday shooting.
+It is best as a companion for situations where reach and handling matter most.

 Final verdict: is the AZ425 worth buying?

-So, is Kodak PixPro AZ425 worth it for readers who want to expand their creative options without breaking the bank?
-From my experience, the answer depends on your priorities.
+So, is Kodak PixPro AZ425 worth it?
+For readers who want more creative reach without spending much, it can make sense.
+The answer depends on your priorities.

 However, you do have to accept some trade-offs.
 The autofocus and burst shooting are modest, and image quality is best in good light.
 Video is a step behind modern phones.
 For those seeking pocketable convenience or top-notch low-light results, a smartphone or a higher-end compact will serve better.

-For lensandshutter.com readers, I see the Kodak AZ425 as a practical, budget-friendly bridge camera.
-It is best viewed as a supplement to your phone rather than a complete replacement.
-If you set realistic expectations and use it in the right conditions, it delivers unique shots that your phone simply cannot match.
+For Lens & Shutter readers, I see the Kodak AZ425 as a practical budget bridge camera.
+It is best viewed as a supplement to your phone, not a full replacement.
+Use it in good light and keep expectations realistic.
+In the right conditions, it delivers shots your phone simply cannot match.

 Frequently asked questions